- Home

 Following the completion of the AfA, the Singapore Agro-Food Enterprises Federation Limited (SAFEF) took on the role of an industry-level supply and demand aggregator, partnering with companies to better align supply with demand.

-In May 2024, SAFEF and FairPrice launched a pilot to sell locally farmed vegetables and marine tilapia under the brands “SG Farmers Market” and “The Straits Fish” at 44 and 20 FairPrice outlets respectively.
+In May 2024, SAFEF and FairPrice launched a pilot to sell locally farmed vegetables and marine tilapia under the brands “SG Farmers' Market” and “The Straits Fish” at 44 and 20 FairPrice outlets respectively.
 This helped our local produce gain more visibility among consumers and increased the amount of produce sold.

 Towards a Zero Waste nation